Become more empathetic with AI coaching

 What is empathy?

-Compassion vs. empathy: What’s the difference?
+Compassion vs empathy: what is the difference?

-6 scientifically-proven benefits of compassion and empathy
+Positive emotions: 6 scientifically proven benefits of compassion and empathy

-Compassion vs empathy: Both have something valuable to offer
+Compassion vs empathy: both have something valuable to offer

 What is compassion?